Cham language: Decline of Champa

 The decline of the Champa Kingdom began in the 15th century, and by the 17th century, it had been absorbed by the expanding Vietnamese state.
+The Chams had varying levels of autonomy until 1832, when the last Champa state was finally absorbed.
 This period marked significant cultural and linguistic changes for the Cham people as they came under the influence of the dominant Vietnamese culture.

-Cham Diaspora
+Cham diaspora

 As a result of historical events, including wars and the annexation of Champa by Vietnam, the Cham people faced displacement.
 Some migrated to Cambodia, where they established communities, while others remained in Vietnam.
 The Cham language underwent changes and adaptations as the Cham people interacted with the cultures of their new environments.

-Modern Challenges
+Modern challenges

 In the contemporary era, the Cham language faces challenges such as assimilation, linguistic shifts, and the influence of dominant languages in the regions where Cham communities reside.
 Efforts are being made to preserve and revitalize the Cham language, including cultural programs, educational initiatives, and documentation of the language.